 Is butter chicken sauce spicy?

 Despite the various spices used in this gravy, it is a very mild dish, the spices add flavor to the curry rather than heat.
-This is a great family meal and if you are not a fan of spicy food this dish will be for you!
+This is a great family meal that the kids will love, and if you are not a fan of spicy food this dish will be for you!

 How many calories are in butter chicken?